-A thermostat is the main point of interface between you and your HVAC system.
+A thermostat is the main point of interface between you and your heating, ventilation, and air conditioning (HVAC) system.
 When your thermostat is accurate, it’s easier to make fine adjustments that will keep your home comfortable and your utility bills low.
 Like all components of your home HVAC system, thermostats require periodic repairs and maintenance to keep working their best over the long term.
 Here’s what you need to know to calibrate your thermostat.

-There are three main types of thermostat found in homes today: manual thermostats, programmable thermostats and smart thermostats.
-The most simple thermostats may require nothing more than occasional cleaning to work accurately.
-Other, more advanced digital units have batteries that must be changed, software that must be updated and other service considerations.
+There are three main types of thermostats found in homes today — manual thermostats, programmable thermostats, and smart thermostats.
+The simplest thermostats may only require occasional cleaning to work accurately.
+More advanced digital units need battery changes, software updates, and other service considerations.

 Your first step in ensuring thermostat accuracy should be to consult your owner’s manual to see what periodic maintenance the manufacturer recommends.

 Your thermostat may lose calibration for numerous reasons, from power loss and dirt buildup to an accidental bump.
 An improperly calibrated thermostat impacts your HVAC system's functionality and your quality of life.
 Consider checking your device if you notice signs like:

 - Fluctuating temperatures: Some heating systems — such as boiler ones — heat each room separately, and fluctuating temperatures are natural.
 However, varying temperatures in unzoned homes might indicate a calibration issue.
 You may also notice erratic cooling cycles.